 But it most small business cases, assuming your products have been priced correctly, it is much better to survive a price war than try to win it.
 And to do that, you need to differentiate your product and possibly segment your customers.

 As a rule of thumb, it is more effective for sales to concentrate on customer experience, your overall service, the quality of your products and ensuring that you are exceeding the expectations of your customers.
-Ultimately avoiding getting into price war with competitors which more often than not results in losses for everyone involved, including the instigator.
+Ultimately avoiding getting into a price war with competitors which more often than not results in losses for everyone involved, including the instigator.

 But before we can get into the ‘how’, we need to know the ‘why’.